x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 ## Do public folders have full text searching capabilities?

-Yes, full text search is available for public folders in Exchange 2016.
+Yes, full text search has been available for public folders since Exchange 2013.
 However, you can't search across multiple public folders.